2026 updates you should know about

 British Columbia

-BC also uses progressive brackets, with an additional tier for high-value residential properties.
+BC also uses progressive brackets, with an additional tier for high-value residential.

 | Property value | Rate |